mtolly101/Project-3-Tree-Applications/TREE_DESIGN.md

 - Paths from root node represent prefixes of words
 - Words are marked by a boolean is_end flag
 - Many strings can share large portions of memory due to overlapping prefixes
-- Performance depends on input length not the number of stored words What are its performance characteristics?
+- Performance depends on input length, not the number of stored words What are its performance characteristics?
 - Insert is O(m)
 - Search is O(m)